World War II in Yugoslavia: The Holocaust in Yugoslavia

-The Ustaše regime in Croatia (mostly Croats, but also Muslims and others) committed genocide against Serbs, Jews, Roma and anti-fascist Croats.
-The Chetniks (mostly Serbs, but also Montenegrins and others) pursued genocide against Muslims, Croats and pro-Partisan Serbs, and the Italian occupation authorities instigated ethnic cleansing (Italianization) against Slovenes and Croats.
+The Ustashas regime in the Independent State of Croatia (mostly Croats, but also Muslims and others) committed genocide against Serbs, Jews, Roma and targeted anti-fascist Croats.
+The Chetniks (mostly Serbs, but also Montenegrins and others) pursued genocide against Muslims and Croats and carried out violence against pro-Partisan Serbs.
+The Italian occupation authorities instigated ethnic cleansing (Italianization) against Slovenes and Croats.
 The Wehrmacht carried out mass executions of civilians in retaliation for resistance activity (e.g. the Kragujevac massacre and the Kraljevo massacre).
 SS Division "Prinz Eugen" massacred large numbers of civilians and prisoners of war.
 Hungarian occupation troops massacred civilians (mostly Serbs and Jews) during a major raid in southern Bačka, under the pretext of suppressing resistance activities.

 During and after the final stages of the war, Yugoslav communist authorities and Partisan troops carried out reprisals against those associated with the Axis.